 Breast cancer can affect your sense of sexual wellbeing, which can then affect your intimate relationships.
-While some women experience positive changes to their sexual wellbeing after breast cancer, many find the opposite.
+While some people experience positive changes to their sexual wellbeing after breast cancer, many find the opposite.

-Tiredness, muscles and joints aching from Arimidex, fatigue, emotional exhaustion from coping with family and friends' anxiety and being away from home for extended time have all contributed to my lack of interest in sex - Woman, 58 years.
+Tiredness, muscles and joints aching from Arimidex, fatigue, emotional exhaustion from coping with family and friends' anxiety and being away from home for extended time have all contributed to my lack of interest in sex.

 Whatever you experience, it’s important to know that this is quite normal and that there are things you can try to help manage the effects of breast cancer on your sexual wellbeing.